VoxeLibre/VoxeLibre/tools/README.md

-# MineClone 2 Tools
+# VoxeLibre Tools
-This directory is for tools and scripts for MineClone 2.
+This directory is for tools and scripts for VoxeLibre.
 Currently, the only tool is Texture Converter.

 ## Texture Converter (EXPERIMENTAL)
-This is a Python script which converts a resource pack for Minecraft to a texture pack for Minetest so it can be used with MineClone 2.
+This is a Python script which converts a resource pack for Minecraft to a texture pack for Minetest so it can be used with VoxeLibre.

 **WARNING**: This script is currently incomplete, not all textures will be converted.
 Some texture conversions are even buggy!